 The room rate includes a make-to-order breakfast and they take your order from a short menu in the afternoon for a scheduled time or in the morning if you prefer that.
 It’s delivered to your patio, making for a very nice setting for a leisurely and private breakfast – it certainly beats having breakfast in a large, noisy restaurant!
 I ordered an omelette with toast one morning and pancakes the other.
 It came with a plate of fruit, juice and coffee each morning.
 The staff was very friendly and willing to make adjustments as you request them.
 The food was made fresh and tasted good, making for a good start into the day.

 In front of my room was the small pool with a deck and loungers to the side.
 It’s all surrounded by lush greenery for a natural setting despite the town location.
 While the hotel doesn’t have the much celebrated rice paddy views, I really enjoyed the small and well maintained property and landscaping.

 Bottomline: At a price of only $38 you get a large, basic room with Bali decor, a unique, oversized bathroom and a view of the pool and greenery.
 The tasty breakfast and afternoon tea served on the patio made for a relaxing experience and the friendly staff made me feel at home.
 The quiet location between Ubud Palace and the rice fields is hard to beat.
-The Padma Ubud Retreat delivers a much more authentic Ubud experience than the more modern and slightly more expensive evitel Ubud on the other side of town.
-I wouldn’t mind a little nicer sheets, towels and amenities, but at this price point it’s a bargain and I’d recommend it for a quintessential Ubud experience on a budget!
+The Padma Ubud Retreat delivers an authentic Ubud experience, easy access to the town and surroundings at a bargain price – I’d stay again and highly recommend it!
+Check the current prices here!